djcloudking/terraform-projects/Using Terraform in DevOps/Using Terraform To Deploy a Web Server.md

 # Using Terraform To Deploy a Web Server

-In this scenario, I will:
+In this tutorial I will talk about the following scenario:

+You are the DevOps engineer on watch.
+You supervisor asked to implement some resources in the company AWS environment.
+He asked you:

-1) Create a DB server and output a private IP.
+    .
+Create a DB server and output a private IP.

-2) Create a web server and ensure it has a fix IP.
+    .
+Create a web server and ensure it has a fix IP.

-3) Create a security group for the web server opening ports 80 and 443 (Http & https).
+    .
+Create a security group for the web server opening ports 80 and 443 (Http & https).

-4) Run the provided script on the server.
+    .
+Run the provided script on the server.

 Let's begin: